brucou/graph-adt/README.md

 ## searchGraphEdges :: TraversalSpecs -> Vertex -> Graph -> SearchResults
 ### Search algorithm
 We did not bother much with a sophisticated algorithm.
 A collection of search algorithms can be found in the assets directory of this repository.
-We used an iterative, brute-force enumeration algorithm, adapted for the need of enumerating **edges**, accounting for loops, cycles, and multi-edges.
+We used an iterative version of a brute-force enumeration algorithm, adapted for the need of enumerating **edges**, accounting for loops, cycles, and multi-edges.
 The algorithm can be found in [Enumeration algorithm, p14](https://www.springer.com/cda/content/document/cda_downloaddocument/9789462390966-c2.pdf?SGWID=0-0-45-1499691-p177134948)